swilliamssw/swilliamssw/README.md

-- 👋 Hi, I’m @swilliamssw
+- 👋 Hi, I’m Samuel Williams - @swilliamssw
 - 👀 I’m interested in Software development specialising in Web development.
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with e-commerce brands in all niches.
+My goal is to build intuitive stores for online business owners, which will help convert vistors into potential paying customers.
 - 📫 How to reach me on Swilliams.sb@live.com

 <!---